Early Education Center

 Classes meet Monday through Friday.

 EEC follows the Arlington ISD school calendar for holidays and closures.
-Our academic calendar begins the same day as Arlington ISD starts and ends the same day AISD’s end date ends.
-We also have an 8 week summer program in June and July.
+Our academic calendar begins the same day as Arlington ISD starts on August 13th and ends on May 21st .

 3